Backend-Interview-Questions/JavaScript-Interview-Question/List of Questions asked in the interview- for Entire batch  - Sheet1/List of Questions asked in the interview- for Entire batch  - Sheet1.md

 write code to make form and save detail in MongoDB 2)javascript is a multithreaded or singlethreaded, 3)javascript is a asynchronous or synchronous,4)About projects 5)what is promise 6) what is callback 8)what is OOPS,9) what is operating system?
 2. What is cloud Providers, 3.
 Services of AWS ,4.difference between Aws (s3) and Database,5.Name of dataStructures and explain each of them in one line, 6.Tell me verbally how you merge two sorted array, without using any constraints, eg like without storing into any empty array or without pushing it into a empty array. like you can not make > let result = [], and pushing everyelement into it.
- 2. What is cloud Providers, 3.
-Services of AWS ,4.difference between Aws (s3) and Database,5.Name of dataStructures and explain each of them in one line, 6.Tell me verbally how you merge two sorted array, without using any constraints, eg like without storing into any empty array or without pushing it into a empty array. like you can not make > let result = [], and pushing everyelement into it.

 what is buffer, create a server , how u will build app like ola, Piping, tell me about your self, url package, http method, etc